envygeeks/jekyll-docker/cache/3.0.1/README.md

 ## Gemfiles and Gem Installation

-This docker image supports `Gemfile`'s, updating your `Gemfile` and even changing the way it behaves based on what you tell it to do.
-See `Environment Variables`.
-We also try to detect if if you are using things like Github or Git to pull dependencies with bundler so that we can transform and optimize for you, just a tiny bit though.
 If you provide a `Gemfile` and that `Gemfile` has a `Git(hub)` dependency we can quickly detect with a Regexp we will default to installing with bundler so that we do not break anything that you are trying to accomplish.
+Otherwise we will do a global installl on your behalf so all commands work as normal.
 When we install gems we first try to install without any system depedencies assuming you have a few pure Ruby Jekyll gems and then if that fails we will go through and do an `apk` instal dependencies for you and try again and if that all fails we will try one last time just to make sure there wasn't an IO error.

 ## Apk (Alpine) dependencies for Gems